-It is not currently anticipated that the first phase of the Tailwater Study would require any permits or approvals.
+It is not currently anticipated that Phase Two of the Tailwater Study would require any permits or approvals.
 Participation in the study would be voluntary and installation of equipment is anticipated to be on-farm only.
-However, if it is determined that any permits or approvals are required, Applicant will commit to obtaining such approvals.
+However, if it is determined that any permits or approvals are required, Applicants will commit to obtaining such approvals.